r-caso/SimpleLogger/README.md

 A minimalist, header-only C++ logging interface designed for libraries that need to expose internal information to applications in a unified way.

-Please, take notice that SimpleLogger is not (and will never be) meant to be a fully-fledged logging interface.
+Please, take notice that SimpleLogger is not (and will never be) a fully-fledged logging interface.

 ## Overview

-SimpleLogger provides a clean abstract interface for logging with two levels of detail:
+SimpleLogger provides a clean abstract interface for logging with three levels of detail:
 - **Info**: General operational messages
 - **Debug**: Detailed internal information (includes Info messages when Debug level is set)
 - **Trace**: Really verbose internal information (includes both Info and Debug as well)